FOR CHICO CITY COUNCIL,

 - Led efforts for the Tree Planting Program in Lower Bidwell Park which led to the planting of hundreds of new native trees in and around the One Mile Recreation Area

 - While on the council from 2014 to 2018 Andrew was part of the council that turned Chico’s near $20 million deficit into a positive budget within just four years bringing Chico back from the brink of bankruptcy.

 - Andrew also championed and brought forward the LED Street Light program which now saves the city $250,000 annually.

-- He also wants to the city to seek to end the tax sharing agreement with the county on the North Valley Plaza area of Chico as it is one of the only tax sharing agreements which does not have a sunset date and could mean hundreds of thousands of dollars in extra revenue for the City of Chico every year.
+- He also wants the city to end the tax sharing agreement with the county on the North Valley Plaza Area of Chico.
+The agreement is one of the only tax sharing agreements in the State of California which does not have a sunset date.
+This would mean thousands of dollars in additional revenue for the City of Chico every year.

 GOALS FOR PUBLIC SAFETY